veyon/veyon/README.md

 A PKGBUILD can be found in the [AUR](https://aur.archlinux.org/packages/veyon/).

+### PPA

+This PPA contains official Veyon packages for Ubuntu suitable for use both on desktop computers and ARM boards (e.g. Raspberry Pi).
+Even though only packages for LTS releases are available they should work for subsequent non-LTS releases as well.

+	sudo add-apt-repository ppa:veyon/stable
+	sudo apt-get update

 ## Join development

 If you are interested in Veyon, its programming, artwork, testing or something like that, you're welcome to participate in the development of Veyon!